 About Melanie

 Melanie is an experienced litigator in our Halifax office.
 Beyond her general litigation practice, she is an integral member of both the Construction and Energy practice groups.
-Her passion for the law and dedication to excellence are the cornerstones of her practice and she enjoys achieving results that will not only advance clients’ goals but will exceed their expectations.
+Melanie enjoys advocating for clients through litigation, and advancing clients’ goals in the complex arenas of construction and energy.

-She has a wealth of experience litigating complex commercial and construction disputes, including claims brought under builders’ lien legislation.
-Beyond litigation, she provides corporate advice to clients in the construction sector, and regularly drafts and negotiates contracts in relation to large-scale construction projects across Atlantic Canada.
-Additionally, she advises utilities and private clients operating in the energy sector on matters such as energy policy and regulation, environmental regulation, electricity rate design, and the development of renewable energy projects.
+She also regularly provides business advice to clients in relation to large-scale construction projects across Atlantic Canada.
+She advises utilities and private clients operating in the ever-evolving energy sector on matters such as energy policy and regulation, environmental regulation, electricity rate design, and the development of renewable energy projects.

 Papers & Presentations